Ghent War (1449–1453): Causes

 During his visit to Ghent in January 1447, Philip proposed a semi-permanent tax on salt, after the French example of the gabelle.
 Later, he proposed a similar tax on flour, which would be collected by ducal officials.
 Salt was then very important as it was the only way to preserve food for long periods of time.
 Philip had prepared a speech in Dutch, the main language of the Council, and the deacons of some of the guilds were consulted or bribed.
 The city government of Ghent refused to give in.
 After two years of negotiation, the taxes were rejected.
 Wanting to avoid further humiliation, Philip decided not to propose the taxes to other large Flemish cities.
 Philip accused the deacons of perjury and removed them from the Council.
 In reaction, Ghent proposed to replace them with outspoken opponents of the Duke.
 Philip increased the pressure with measures such as recalling the bailiff twice, which brought all judicial procedures in the city to a halt.

 The conflict escalated, and on 28 October 1451, the guilds proclaimed a general strike and took up arms.
 In December Biervliet was taken.
 In Ghent, a revolutionary rule of an assembly of the people was formed.
 Opponents of the revolt, who probably realised that their city could not win, were killed.
 This way Ghent lost the support of the councils of the other cities who saw their own power threatened.
 Only Ninove kept supporting Ghent because it was economically dependent on the city.

 War

-On Friday, 31 May 1452, Philip the Good declared war on Ghent.
-A month earlier, from April 1452, the Ghent city government was forced to take military actions to secure supplies from the local region.
+On Friday, 31 March 1452, Philip the Good declared war on Ghent.
+A month later, in April 1452, the Ghent city government was forced to take military actions to secure supplies from the local region.
 They marched along the Scheldt river to Oudenaarde, Spiere and Helkijn, and along the Dender to Aalst and Geraardsbergen.
 Several strategic locations were taken and occupied by Ghent, amongst which a bridge of the Scheldt at Spiere, and the castles of: